bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 42°
-- Mostly Cloudy
+- Overcast
 - 78% humidity
 - 14 mph wind
-- 84% cloud cover
+- 89% cloud cover
 - 41 AQI 🟩
 - 0.01 inches of rain in the past 24 hours